-The eighth-graders at Chicago City Day School recently completed an overnight trip to Baraboo, WI, where they studied the ancient rock formations at Devil's Lake State Park and conservation at the Aldo Leopold Foundation.
+The seventh-graders at Chicago City Day School recently completed an overnight trip to Baraboo, WI, where they studied the ancient rock formations at Devil's Lake State Park and conservation at the Aldo Leopold Foundation.
 It was the second trip to Baraboo that City Day students took this year; the eighth-graders went in the fall.

 Devil's Lake is home to one of the oldest outcroppings of rock in the world, with some dating back 1.7 billion years, said City Day science teacher Thomas "Mac" McFeely.
 He and the students went on a 3-mile hike around the park to observe the rock formations.